-For Against Abstain 1 Benjamin F. duPont The Board of Directors recommends you vote FOR 2 Henry A. Fernandez proposals 2, 3 and 4.
-For Against Abstair 3 Alice W. Handy 2 To approve, by non-binding vote, our executive 4 Catherine R. Kinney compensation, as described in these proxy materials.
-5 Linda H. Riefler 3 To ratify the appointment of Deloitte & Touche LLP George W. Siguler as independent auditor.
-7 Patrick Tierney 4 To amend our Amended and Restated Certificate of Incorporation to eliminate 3 Rodolphe M. Vallee the authorized shares of Class B common stock, increase the total number of authorized shares of Class A common stock, refer to the Class A common stock as "common stock" and make certain other conforming changes. or address change/comments, mark here. ee reverse for instructions) Yes No NOTE: Such other business as may properly come before the meeting or any adjournment thereof. lease indicate if you plan to attend this meeting
+1. Election of Directors For Against Abstain 01 Benjamin F. duPont 02 Henry A. Fernandez The Board of Directors recommends you vote FOR proposals 2, 3 and 4.
+For Against Abstain 03 Alice W. Handy 2 To approve, by non-binding vote, executive compensation as described in these proxy materials.
+04 Catherine R. Kinney 05 Linda H. Riefler 3 To ratify the appointment of Deloitte & Touche LLP as 06 George W. Siguler independent auditor 07 Patrick Tierney 4 Amend Certificate of Incorporation to eliminate Class B 08 Rodolphe M. Vallee common stock; increase total number of authorized shares of Class A common stock; refer to the Class A common stock as "common stock;" and make certain other conforming changes. dress change/comments, mark here. verse for instructions) Yes No NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
+Please indicate if you plan to attend this meeting